Damounet/AngularCucumberTesting/cucumber/features/README.md

 # How to write Feature files

-This README is for all the team members, product owner, QA and developpers.
+This README is for the product owner.

 It describes how to write a good feature file with our own best practices.

+## Feature files

+A feature file contains a feature and somes scenarios to test this feature.

+A feature file is name 'featureName.feature'.
+Its place is in /cucumber/features.

+A feature file can be use as a test booklet.

+Steps files are written with Gherkin.

 ## Gherkin